 - Finally, you’ll get a decision from the underwriter: approved, approved with conditions, suspended (meaning more documentation is needed) or denied.

 Once you’ve been officially approved for a mortgage, you’re nearing the finish line.
-All that’s needed at that point is to complete the closing, which is when you’ll pay closing costs and receive the mortgage funds (and new house keys).
+All that’s needed at that point is to complete the closing.

 “The closing process differs a bit from state to state,” Ailion says.
 “Mainly it involves confirming the seller has ownership and is authorized to transfer title, determining if there are other claims against the property that must be paid off, collecting the money from the buyer, and distributing it to the seller after deducting and paying other charges and fees.”